mrvn/RaspberryPi-baremetal/003-c-code/README.md

 Notice the use of the volatile keyword for the peripheral() function.
 This has something to do with compiler optimizations.
-As to why I declared a peripheral function as opposed to simply declaring a pointer in putc()/getc() will become aparent in the next demo.
+As to why I declared a peripheral function as opposed to simply declaring a pointer in putc()/getc() will become apparent in the next demo.

-Normaly when a pointer is dereferenced twice and the compiler can proof (to itself) that nothing inbetween the two instances could have changed the pointer then it doesn't have to load the value again from memory.
+Normally when a pointer is dereferenced twice and the compiler can proof (to itself) that nothing in between the two instances could have changed the pointer then it doesn't have to load the value again from memory.
 Instead the previously value can be reused.
 Also a value stored in a variable (or through a pointer) doesn't actually have to